jonpither/cider-spy/README.md

 Dev x has been on this file.. etc etc.
 Where is everyone right now? (project specific)
 Need to do refresh (g) that'd be cool

+## Immediate TODOs

+* Ability to clear
+* Research compiling namespaces - how does CIDER do this?